You always need to promote your articles online when you write new content.

 Whenever you write a new article, always add some links to your existing articles.

 Then go to some of your existing articles and edit them to add a link to your new article.
+When you do, take the opportunity to see if you can improve your existing articles.

 If you have a blog, it’s easy.
 But if you are using an online platform, you can do the same by editing your articles.